aspyrx/snaaaake/README.md

 ###Running

-Run the binary in the same directory as your Golang source folder.
+Run the binary in the directory that contains your Go source code (in most cases, your `$GOPATH`).

 The program expects `game.js`, `style.css`, and `index.html` to be located in the directory `./src/github.com/aspyrx/snaaaake`.

 ###License (BSD)